 Disclaimer: Any information relating to foreign visas is provided as general information and is for reference only.
 GEO does not process or issue visas for students.
 It is the responsibility of the student to apply for and obtain the appropriate visa in a timely manner.

-For information relating to Global Co-op, you should first contact your co-op coordinator, and then the GEO Mobility Team for further information.
+For information relating to Global Co-op, you should first contact your Co-op Coordinator and then your GEO Advisor for further information.

 Many consulates will require you to appear in-person in order to process your visa application.
 Please consult with the relevant consulate to confirm if you are required to either submit your application and/or retrieve your visa in-person.
 If you are required to attend an appointment in-person, please note that it is imperative that you book a date and time as soon as possible.